UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- buyItem~~
 ~~- winGame~~

+~~- ITEM ADJUSTMENT:  Diamond Chest: Make it doomed-2.
+Right now its OP~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- ITEM ADJUSTMENT:  Diamond Chest:
-- Make it doomed-2.
-Right now its OP